strangeloopcanon/galen/README.md

 ![Latency](Galen-Evals/charts/galen_latency_distribution_across_models.png)
 GPT is the one that's solved cold start problem the best

-# Files
-The crucial ones are:
-1. questions.xlsx, which has the list of Questions we want to ask.
-This is the starting point, and what you should generate from your job!
-2. "results grouped by question" which has the final list of answers from all LLMs
-3. model_rankings.xlsx with the rankings for the final list of answers that were evaluated
-4. All other files are intermediate creations, kept for auditing and any error checks

 # To do
 There's plenty to do, but in no order:
-1. Create a test for tasks that combine the abilities together - search/ doc reading/ coding etc
-2. Create tests against other hosting services (and more LLMs)
-3. Speed up GPT execution by parallelising the API calls
-4. Create "knowledgebase" and "perturbations" automatically from given information/ documents
+1. Add a separate data analysis planner module
+2. Create a code analyser with error correction loop, split out visualisation
+3. Create a "working memory" for intermediate storage, and a "permanent memory" for continuous updating, eg of extracted info from documents
+4. Fix table/ data updating from input PDFs
-5. Enable LLMs to write reports on a given topic, and then run PageRank on it afterwards based on RAG over a question set on it
+5. Enable LLMs to write reports on a given topic, and then run PageRank on it afterwards based on RAG over a question set on it (also in evals)
-6. Create a "Best Answer" for the questions in case we want to measure the answers against that - (can also use this to DPO the models later as needed)
+6. Create a "Best Answer" for the questions in case we want to measure the answers against that - (can also use this to DPO the models later as needed) (also for evals)
-7. Create a way to perturb the questions to see how well the LLMs react to new info coming in [Done]
-8. Create a way to provide a "knowledgebase" to see how good the LLMs are at asking for help from the right quarters [Done]
-9. Add answer clusters and plotting w.r.t categories to the automated model ranking file
+7. Create a code repository of clean written code over time for retrieval and usage
+8. Add answer summarisation (as above)
+9. Add RAG and ongoing index update